-b) Any subdivision application must address whether the proposed site has any potential for contamination (in accordance with the Contaminated Land Management Act

-1997), other than by normal grazing activities and, if required by Council, remediate the land in accordance with the legislative requirements before subdivision can be permitted.
+b) Any subdivision application must address whether the proposed site has any potential for contamination (in accordance with the Contaminated Land Management Act 1997), other than by normal grazing activities and, if required by Council, remediate the land in accordance with the legislative requirements before subdivision can be permitted.

-A Detailed Site Investigation has been undertaken and an Asbestos Remediation Plan prepared which recommends actions required to make the site suitable for future residential use.
+A Detailed Site Investigation has been undertaken and demonstrates that the site is suitable for future residential use and does not require remediation.